 Potted plants can be a beautiful way to liven up any space, whether indoors or outdoors.
 But they also seem to be very attractive to ants that are looking for a new place to nest.
 While ants are usually found in any gardening project, you probably don’t want them nesting in your pretty flower pots.

-The best way to stop ants from nesting in plant pots is to use ant bait or commercial ant spray to kill the ants.
-If you prefer natural pest control, scare away ants by sprinkling coffee grounds, citrus rinds, or spices that ants don’t like in the pot.
-If ant nesting is a major problem in a pot, change the soil for fresh, ant-free soil.
+Use ant bait or commercial ant spray to kill and stop ants nesting in pot plants.
+For an eco-friendly option, scare ants away by sprinkling coffee grounds, citrus rinds, or spices in the pot.
+If ant nesting is an infestation, change the soil for fresh, ant-free soil.

 The good news is that there are many things you can do to stop ants from nesting in your potted plants.
 Let’s take a closer look at why ants are nesting in your pots and all the options you have to stop them from nesting there.

 Ants do not nest in potting soil to eat or damage the plants in the pot.
 So ants are not harmful to the plants in your pots.

 There are several reasons why ants nest in pots, so let’s take a look at the three most common reasons why you’re finding ants in there…

 Potted plants are safe, comfortable places